justin-falk/Numerical-Algorithms/README.md

 * root -Root approximation
 * fx   -Function evaluated at the root
 * ea   -Approximate relative error
-* iter -NUmber of iteeration performed
+* iter -Number of iteeration performed

 ## luFactor.m
 This function find the lu-factorization of an input matrix along with the associated pivot matrix.

 Inputs:
-* a  -square matrix  for lu-decomposition
+* a  -Square matrix  for lu-decomposition

 Outputs:
 * l  -Lower triangular matrix of a